yunxi-zhang/ACAPy-Controller-Angular/README.md

 ./runVerifier.sh
 ```

-### Approach Two - Run a docker compose file to have 3 agents to run in the same terminal window
+### Approach 2 - Run a docker compose file to have 3 agents to run in the same terminal window
+By default, the 3 agents are not connecting to any Indy DLT networks.
+This approach is only used for testing the inter communication between agents only.
 1. Move to the right folder
 ```
 cd ./acapy